 The Honda S2000 comes with a pretty great suspension setup that doesn’t really need much tinkering around.
 However, you can pump new life into your current setup by installing a set of lowering springs.

-Instead of upgrading to coilovers, lowering springs give you the option to bring your Honda S2000 a little closer to the ground without compromising on ride comfort, or emptying your bank account.
+Instead of upgrading your S2000 to coilovers, lowering springs give you the option to bring your car a little closer to the ground without compromising on ride comfort, or emptying your bank account.

 In this guide, we show you through some of the best Honda S2000 lowering springs that you can lay your hands on along will all the benefits that lowering springs have to offer.

 Honda had a great recipe for handling in the OEM S2000 set up.
 So if you really love your suspension and just want a minor bit of tweaking then lowering springs will do the job just fine.

 Lowering springs are a great way to give your car the slammed look you’ve been after, without breaking the bank.
 The drop in ride height will also improve your S2000’s handling because of the lower center of gravity.

 Aside from the sporty aesthetics, lowering springs are easy on the pocket.
 You’ll find a good set of Honda S2000 springs anywhere between $100 to $500.

 How Low Can You Go?

 There’s no denying how good a lowered S2000 looks but is there a limit to how much you should lower it?
 Yes, and here’s why.